 Never Cut in Front of an 18-wheeler

 It is a mistake to cut in front of an enormous truck.
 These mammoth vehicles are much heavier than the average automobile.
-If you attempt to cut in front of a truck of this size, you will position your vehicle smack dab in its blind spot.
-The truck driver might not even know your vehicle is ahead so there might not be any time to slam the brakes and avoid a potentially deadly accident.
+If you try to maneuver into a small gap in traffic ahead of truck and then brake, you could be setting yourself up for a potentially deadly accident.
+The truck driver might not even know your vehicle is near so there might not be any time to slam the brakes and avoid a potentially deadly accident.

 Never Tailgate a Big Rig

 If you do not want to increase your speed to pass a large truck, do not hang out in the right lane behind the truck for several miles.
 Tailgating a big rig is a mistake.
 If you are too close to the truck, the driver will not be able to see you.
 If he presses his brakes, you might slide right on down beneath the trailer.
 So, drive at a distance when trailing a truck.
 Give yourself ample space to react to the road conditions and the truck driver’s decisions.
 All in all, there should always be between 15 and 20 vehicle lengths between your car and the truck.